RossThorn/FCVS/README.md

 <img align="left"  src="images/Neotoma.png">

-The FCVS utilizes the [Neotoma Database](https://www.neotomadb.org/) to bring vast multivariate paleoecological datasets into a concise mobile interface.
+The FCVS utilizes the [Neotoma Database](https://www.neotomadb.org/) to bring vast multivariate, temporal paleoecological datasets into a concise mobile interface.
 Four specific taxa are set as the default, however, the user can pick any taxa to investigate.
 While currently set up to access a certain number of pollen taxa, the framework will be able to handle most data in the database.

 More information on the Neotoma database can be found [here](https://www.neotomadb.org/about/category/database).